switchupcb/copygen/README.md

   // ...
 }

-type DTO interface {
+type Model interface {
   // ...
 }

-func ExternalFunc() {
+func New() {
   // ...
 }
 ```

 #### Templates

 Templates can be created using **Go** to customize the generated code algorithm.
-The `copygen` generator uses the `package templates Function(*models.Function)` to generate code for each function.
+The `copygen` generator uses the `package templates Generate(*models.Generator)` to generate code.
 As a result, this funtion is **required** for your templates to work.
-View [models.Generator](https://github.com/switchupcb/copygen/blob/main/cli/models/generator.go) and [models.Function](https://github.com/switchupcb/copygen/blob/main/cli/models/function.go) for context on the parameters passed to each function.
+View [models.Generator](https://github.com/switchupcb/copygen/blob/main/cli/models/generator.go) for context on the parameters passed to each function.
 Generator options are parsed from the YML configuration file.
 Function options refer to `custom` options.
 Any other option represents a field option.

 Templates are interpreted by [yaegi](https://github.com/traefik/yaegi) which has limitations on module imports _(Pull Request Pending)_: As a result, **templates are temporarily unsupported.** The [error example](https://github.com/switchupcb/copygen/blob/main/examples/main) modifies the .yml to use **custom functions** which `return error`.
 This is done by modifying the .yml and creating **custom template files**.